If you’ve been using the free Astra theme for awhile, it’s time to take a look at the Astra Pro Plugin.

 Not only that, you have lots of configuration options for your layouts such as featured image on top of excerpt, to the left of the excerpt and more.

-I recommend you check out my earlier post that covers configuring the Blog / Archive in greater detail.
+I recommend you check out this post that covers configuring the Blog / Archive in greater detail.

 Astra Free Theme and Astra Pro